-The vast majority of self-publishing companies are US-based platforms, and some offer very limited, or indeed no access at all to international authors.
+The vast majority of self-publishing companies are US-based platforms.
+Some offer very limited, or indeed no access at all to international authors.
 So before considering a platform, check this basic point in the fine print before you do anything else.

 Withholding Tax For Authors

-There is a lot of information regarding this topic in the account sections of the popular self-publishing sites, but they all make it sound like a difficult process.
+There is a lot of information regarding this topic in the account sections of popular self-publishing sites.
+But they all make it sound like a difficult process.

-Unfortunately, Amazon, Smashwords and other sites do not give you such simple advice.
-Perhaps they are not permitted to do so by US law, but it does prove that asking the advice of others is very often far more rewarding.
+Perhaps they are not permitted to do so by US law.
+But it does prove that asking the advice of others is very often far more rewarding.